-Viewpoint 4 - Amenity Area at Queen Hill Estate (about 300m to the south of the Site)

-6.3.2 VP4 is taken at amenity area at Queen Hill Estate and is about 300m away from the Subject Site.
+- Viewpoint 4 Amenity Area at Queen Hill Estate (about 300m to the south of the Site) - 6.3.2 VP4 is taken at amenity area at Queen Hill Estate and is about 300m away from the Subject Site.
 This VP is selected to review the potential visual impact of the VSRs at the public estate.
-As this VP is very close in proximity to the Subject Site, the visual sensitivity of this VP is Medium to High.

-Viewpoint 5 - Amenity Area at Shan Lai Court (about 400m to the southeast of the Site)

-6.3.3 VP5 was taken at amenity area at Shan Lai Court and is about 400m south of the Subject Site.
+As this VP is very close in proximity to the Subject Site, the visual sensitivity of this VP is Medium to High. - Viewpoint 5 Amenity Area at Shan Lai Court (about 400m to the southeast of the Site) - 6.3.3 VP5 was taken at amenity area at Shan Lai Court and is about 400m south of the Subject Site.
 This VP is selected to review the potential visual impact of the VSRs at the public estate to the north of this VP.
-The visual sensitivity is regarded as Medium to High due to the transient nature of the VSRs.

-Viewpoint 6 - Kwan Tei Children Playground (about 300m to the east of the Site)

-6.3.4 VP 6 was taken at Kwan Tei Children Playground which is a public viewing point for users of the Park.
+The visual sensitivity is regarded as Medium to High due to the transient nature of the VSRs. - Viewpoint 6 Kwan Tei Children Playground (about 300m to the east of the Site) - 6.3.4 VP 6 was taken at Kwan Tei Children Playground which is a public viewing point for users of the Park.
 This VP captures the view of green tree groups in the first tier and public housing estate, i.e. Queen Hill Estate and Shan Lai Court at back.
 It is located approximate 300m to the east of the Site.
 It is frequently used by the general public and this VP is kinetic one.
-In view of its close distance, the visual sensitivity is regarded as Medium.

-Viewpoint 10 - Hang Mei Tsuen Park

-6.3.5 VP10 was taken at Hang Mei Tsuen Park which is a public viewing point for users of the Park and Ping Shan Heritage Trail.
-This VP captures the view of the village houses in the first tier and panoramic sky view.
-It is located approximate 150m to the northwest of the Site.
-In light of its close distance, the visual sensitivity of this VP is Medium.
+In view of its close distance, the visual sensitivity is regarded as Medium. - Viewpoint 7 Footbridge (to the East of the Site) along Sha Tau Kok Road Lung Yeuk Tau - 6.3.5 VP7 was taken from an existing footbridge over Sha Tau Kok Road Lung Yuek Tau Road.
+It is occasionally used by the public and this VP is kinetic one.
+VP7 is about 320m east of the Subject Site.
+In view of the far distance, the visual sensitivity is regarded as Medium. - Viewpoint 8 Jogging Trail at Tsung Shan - VP8 was taken at jogging trail at Tsung Shan and is about 850m north of the Subject Site.
+This VP is selected to review the potential visual impact of the VSRs such as the occasional visitors and hikers.
+In view of its transient nature, the visual sensitivity is regarded as Low.

+Table 1.0 Viewpoints Representing Identified VSRs

-Viewpoints (VPs) Represented VSRs Distance/ Direction Nature of VP Popularity by Public Visual Sensitivity VP3: San Uk Tsuen Sitting Out Area VSR 3 Approx. 550m/ southwest Active and Passive Recreation Occasional Low VP4: Amenity Area at Queen Hill Estate VSR 4 Approx. 300m/ south Passive Recreation Frequent Medium to High VP5: Amenity Area at Shan Lai Court VSR 5 Approx. 400m/ southeast Passive Recreation Frequent Medium to High VP6: Kwan Tei Children Playground VSR 6 Approx. 300m/ east Active and Passive Recreation Occasional Low VP7: Footbridge (to the East of the Site) along Castle Peak Road - Lung Yeuk Tau VSR 7 Approx. 350m/ west Transient Occasional Medium
+Viewpoints (VPs) Represented VSRs Distance/ Direction Nature of VP Popularity by Public Visual Sensitivity VP3: San Uk Tsuen Sitting Out Area VSR 3 Approx. 550m/ southwest Active and Passive Recreation Occasional Low VP4: Amenity Area at Queen Hill Estate VSR 4 Approx. 300m/ south Passive Recreation Frequent Medium to High VP5: Amenity Area at Shan Lai Court VSR 5 Approx. 400m/ southeast Passive Recreation Frequent Medium to High VP6: Kwan Tei Children Playground VSR 6 Approx. 300m/ east Active and Passive Recreation Occasional Medium VP7: Footbridge (to the East of the Site) along Sha Tau Kok Road - Lung Yeuk Tau VSR 7 Approx. 300m/ east Transient Occasional Medium VP8: Jogging Trail at Tsung Shan VSR 8 Approx. 850m/ north Transient Occasional Low